lewagon/dotfiles/05-Rails/02-Rails-CRUD/03-Simple-Airbnb/README.md

 Let's also update the `index.html.erb` view with the `link_to` helper to build the dynamic links.

+You can use the [Google Maps Static Map API](https://developers.google.com/maps/documentation/static-maps/intro) to incorporate a map in your show view.
+It works with basic addresses so no need to geocode. 😊

 ![](https://raw.githubusercontent.com/lewagon/fullstack-images/master/rails/simple-airbnb/show.png)

 ### 6 - As a user, I can edit the details of a flat